 How is SHAPE organised?

-We aim to test a new training and support group for people in the early stages of dementia and e-learning programme for carers.
+We aim to test a new online training and support group for people in the early stages of dementia and e-learning programme for carers.
 This study is developed in collaboration with researchers in Norway and the United Kingdom, based on existing interventions using the principles of health promotion and self-management.
-We hope to place people with dementia at the centre of their care and teach skills for decision making, symptom management and healthy living.
+We hope to place people with dementia at the center of their care and teach skills for decision-making, symptom management and healthy living.

 Information about recruitment

-We are looking to recruit individuals living in the community, with a formal diagnosis of dementia as well as their care partner (who could be a family member or friend) to participate in this study.
-Participants will be recruited from Mark Moran Group, Dementia Australia, NeuRA website and StepUp for Dementia Research.
-Read the full list of participation criteria.
+We are looking to recruit people with a formal diagnosis of dementia as well as their care partner (who could be a family member or friend) to participate in this study.
+Participants will be recruited across Australia from StepUp for Dementia Research, Dementia Australia, aged care facilities and the NeuRA website.